cnabio/duffle/docs/201-credentialset.md

     source:
       path: $SOMEPATH/testdata/someconfig.txt  # credential will be read from this file
                                                # In 'path', env vars are evaluated.
-    destination:
-      # credential data will be presented as environment variable $TEST_READ_FILE
-      env: TEST_READ_FILE
   - name: run_program
     source:
       command: "echo wildebeest" # The command `echo wildebeest` will be executed
                                  # An error will cause the process to exit
-    destination:
-      env: TEST_RUN_PROGRAM  # Results will be placed as an env var.
   - name: use_var
     source:
       env: TEST_USE_VAR      # This will read an env var from local, and copy to dest
       value: "this space intentionally left non-blank"
-    destination:
-      env: TEST_USE_VAR
   - name: fallthrough
     source:
       name: NO_SUCH_VAR      # Assuming this is not set....
       value: quokka          # Then this will be used as the default value
-    destination:
-      env: TEST_FALLTHROUGH     # The result will be written to env var...
-      path: animals/quokka.txt  # and also to a file path.
   - name: plain_value
     source:
       value: cassowary       # Load this literal value.
-    destination:
-      path: animals/cassowary.txt  # Save the value to a file on dest.
 ```

 The above shows several examples of how credentials can be loaded from a local source and